May 21, 2015

 The front bike rack holds most two-wheeled bicycles with 16-inch or larger diameter wheels.
 Bikes with child carriers or no-spoke wheels cannot be put on the rack, and some bikes with wide handlebars or long wheelbases won't fit.
 Mopeds and scooters are not allowed.

 Bike racks on Swift fit standard bikes with wheels from 20 to 29 inches in diameter and tires up to 3 inches wide.
 Items that extend to the side or rear may need to be removed to keep the aisle clear and allow other bikes to be loaded.

-If the rack is full, bikes may be allowed on board Community Transit buses if the driver determines it is safe.
-Bikes are not allowed on board Sound Transit buses.
+If the rack is full, bikes may be allowed on board the bus if the driver determines it is safe.

 If a driver allows a bike on board, it must be held securely by the bicycle owner at all times and must not block the aisle.
 Once a bike is secured inside the bus, it should remain there unless otherwise directed by the driver.
 Bikes that would not otherwise be permitted on the bike rack and excessively dirty bikes are not allowed inside buses.

 If there is no space for your bike on the bus, you may quickly lock your bike at the stop, wait for the next bus or ride towards your destination.
 You might also want to consider leasing a bike locker at a Community Transit park & ride.

 Cyclists assume all responsibility for any damage and/or injury that occurs as a result of their bicycle being on Community Transit property.